Taracidae: Taxonomy

-There are currently 23 described species of Taracidae, listed below.
-The genera Crosbycus and Hesperonemastoma are not considered to belong to the family by some, though a new family has not yet been erected for those genera, so they are included here.
+From recent overview, and further studies, the scheme below is achieved, excluding two additional dubious species named by Roewer (1951) where the identity of his described material is unclear.
+The genera Crosbycus and Hesperonemastoma are not considered to belong to the family by some, although as a new family has not yet been erected for those genera they are included here.